February 21, 2022 by Arden Montgomery

-Chop the entire cauliflower (leaves, trees stocks, etc.), onion, the entire bunch of parsley (leaving some leaves set aside for garnishing), and the bunch of broccoli rabe (chop some of the leaves and then pick the trees and chop a few or leave them whole, however you prefer).
+Chop the entire cauliflower (leaves, trees stalks, etc.), onion, the entire bunch of parsley (leaving some leaves set aside for garnishing), and the bunch of broccoli rabe (chop some of the leaves and then pick the trees and chop a few or leave them whole, however you prefer).
 Mince the garlic and chop the red chili.
 Zest the lemon.
+Set aside.

 Boil water for the pasta.